TranscryptOrg/Transcrypt/Transcrypt/docs/sphinx/index.rst

 1. It's lightweight, in accordance Pareto’s rule adapted for IT: 99% of the result can be achieved with 1% of the effort.
 2. It offers the semantic essence of Python along with the clean, highly readable syntax that the language is famous for
 3. It cooperates flawlessly with the JavaScript universe of web-oriented libraries
+4. It translates Python into highly readable, easy to debug JavaScript

 In two words: it's *lean* and *mean*.